Jackson County Sheriff's Office, Alabama

 End of Watch Tuesday, May 3, 1932

-Add to My HeroesMatt Wann
+Add to My HeroesMatthew L. Wann

-Sheriff Wann was shot and killed while serving a warrant on a man at a residence near Scottsboro.
-As he handcuffed the man, the man's brother immediately picked up a shotgun and fired once, the full force striking the sheriff in the chest killing him instantly.
+Sheriff Matt Wann was shot and killed while serving a warrant on a man at a residence near Scottsboro.
+As he handcuffed the man, the man's brother immediately picked up a shotgun and fired once, the full force striking the sheriff in the back, killing him instantly.
 The 20-year-old suspect disappeared forever.

 Bio